gregorycrane/idi-cites/README.md

-# idi-cites
+# IDI Cites

-CTS citations in IDI books
+Citations of CTS editions in IDI books.